 The University of Birmingham’s Guild of Students run a variety of events and meetings for international students.
 The Guild of Students supports over 250 incredible student groups, societies and associations.
 Whether you are interested in food groups, cultural groups, academic groups or music, there is bound to be something that will appeal to you.

 Guild Advice at the University also runs Global Buddies for our international students.
 Global Buddies are established students who volunteer their time to help you settle into life at the University of Birmingham.
 The Buddies are a great source of help and offer knowledge and information on how to make the most of your student life at the University.

 Need to take a break from your studies

 In instances where you need to take a short break from your studies, the University may approve a period of Authorised Absence.
 This can be for a maximum period of 8 weeks without the withdrawal of immigration sponsorship.

 In some circumstances a Leave of Absence may be more appropriate.
 For example, if you have a relative at home who is unwell or if you need to return home under other extenuating circumstances.

-If you are considering taking a break from your studies, please contact the International Student Advisory Service (ISAS) in the first instance.
+If you are considering taking a break from your studies, please contact the International Student Team (IST) in the first instance.